progit/progit/de/02-git-basics/01-chapter2.markdown

 If you run `git show` on that tag, you can see your GPG signature attached to it:

-Wenn du jetzt `git show` auf diesen Tag anwendest, siehst du, dass der Tag deine GPG Signatur kennt:
+Wenn du jetzt `git show` auf diesen Tag anwendest, siehst du, dass der Tag deine GPG Signatur hinterlegt hat:

 	$ git show v1.5
 	tag v1.5